-Divemaster - David
+Divemaster Intern - David

-Hi, my name is Dave, I am 64 years old and in the last stages of completing my Dive Master internship with Paradise Divers.
-I retired in December 2018 and moved to Tenerife and was looking for something to fill my hours and as I was already an MSD, I thought the best next step, was to embark on the Dive Master program.
+I am 64 years old and in the last stages of completing my Divemaster Intern with Paradise Divers.
+I retired in December 2018 and moved to Tenerife and was looking for something to fill my hours.
+Already being an MSD, I thought the best next step, was to embark on the Dive Master programme.
 I picked Paradise Divers, as I already knew Dan and I liked his approach to both teaching and safety.

-I had to dig deep, strip back my technique (and accumulated bad habits!) and start to be more aware of other divers’ safety, instead of just mine and my buddy.
-This was a steep learning curve, as I knew all too well how my buddy dives, and what to expect from her, now I was faced with responsibility for divers from all walks of life, with varying ability and experience.
-This improved gradually with the more dives I did as a DM, and with the daily feedback and mentpring I received from Dan and the team.
+I had to dig deep, strip back my technique and my accumulated bad habits!
+Starting to be more aware of other divers’ safety, instead of just mine and my buddy.
+This was a steep learning curve, as I knew well how my buddy dives, and what to expect from her.

-I also forgot that my brain disconnects itself from my body when I remove my regulator, with a little voice in my head saying, “you are a human, not a fish, you cannot breathe underwater!”.
-I was taught how to overcome this early on by Dan, with a series of breathing exercises, a lot of patience and endless hours in the pool.
+Then we had the 24 skills learned as an open water diver.
+I fumbled through them in my dim and distant past.
+Now it was expected I demonstrate them to an Instructors level!
+I also forgot that my brain disconnects itself from my body when I remove my regulator.
+With a little voice in my head saying, “you are a human, not a fish, you cannot breathe underwater!”
+With a series of breathing exercises, patience and endless pool hours I was taught how to overcome this by Dan.
 These weekly pool sessions helped me immensely and armed me with the water skills that I would need going forward.
-(It does not look good to the student, if you drift away or end up with your back to them, when demonstrating the skills!!).
+(It doesn’t look good if you drift away or end up the wrong way around, when demonstrating the skills!!).